thias/glim/README.md

 Once finished, you may change the filesystem label to anything you like.

-The supported `boot/iso/` sub-directories (in alphabetical order) are :
+The supported distros (in alphabetical order) are :

     antergos
     antix
     arch
     bodhi
+    bunsenlabs
     centos
     clonezilla
     debian